 When an attorney takes your case, they promise to fight on your behalf, whether you are right or wrong.
 After an auto accident, your attorney will handle all the legal paperwork.
 You don’t have to worry about filling out complex forms or petitioning the court because you have an experienced legal professional handling it for you.

 Likewise, your attorney can use your settlement and insurance payout to cover medical costs, such as surgery, ambulance rides, or a hospital stay.
 If you can’t afford a doctor or you don’t have insurance, your attorney can help you find a doctor who waits for payment until your case is settled, just like your attorney.

 At Julian Rudolph Law, we believe you deserve your just compensation so you can cover your expenses and return to a normal and comfortable life.
 While most law firms take 40% of your settlement, we believe you deserve what’s rightfully yours.
-That’s why our law firm reduces the standard fee to 25% for every case.
+That’s why our law firm reduces the standard fee that most attorneys take.